MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/ad-fs-risk-assessment-model.md

  4. Initiate authentication request from the server with the same IP you added in authconfig.csv For this demonstration, I will be using AD FS Help Claims X-Ray tool to initiate a request.
 If you would like to use the X-Ray tool, please follow the instructions

- Enter federation server instance and hit Test Authentication button.
+ Enter federation server instance and hit Test Authentication button.</br>
  ![model](media\ad-fs-risk-assessment-model\risk15.png)

- 5. Authentication is blocked as shown below
+ 5. Authentication is blocked as shown below.</br>
  ![model](media\ad-fs-risk-assessment-model\risk16.png)

 Now that we know how to build and register the plug-in, let’s walkthrough the plug-in code to understand the implementation using the new interfaces and classes introduced with the model.